aptima-ai/aptima_framework/docs/ten_framework/schema_system.md

   }
   ```

-## Defining the TEN Schema for Properties
+## Defining the APTIMA Schema for Properties

 ### Example Property Schema